navinlabcode/copykat/README.md

 library(devtools)
 install_github("navinlabcode/copykat")
 ```
-### The current version is V1.0.7.
-Updated on Feb 24, 2022
+### The current version is V1.0.8.
+Updated on Feb 25, 2022
-To update, please remove old version with remove.packages("copykat") and reinstall it.
+To update, please remove old version with remove.packages("copykat"), detach it with detach("package:copykat") and reinstall it with the above commands.
 Changes in this version:
-Introducted methods for calculating copy numbers from mouse scRNAseq data (to run mouse module, set genome="mm10" in the main function).
+Introduced methods for calculating copy numbers from mouse scRNAseq data (to run mouse module, set genome="mm10" in the main function).
 This version outputs single cell copy number results in gene by cell dimension.
 Gene names are plotted in the bottom of heatmap.
 Zooming into the heatmap to read gene names.

 ### Updates in V1.0.6.
 Two coordinate errors related to new hg20 contigs were fixed.
 Added heatmap plot of single cell copy number results with gene by cell matrix; genenames are plotted in the heatmap in the PDF files.
 Zooming into the bottom of the heatmap to find gene names in each segment.
 Due to the large file size, it could be slow.
 Default is: plot.genes="TRUE".
-Users can change it to plot.genes="FALSE" if genenames are not wanted.
+Users can change it to plot.genes="FALSE" if gene names are not wanted.
 Added the filtered cells back to the prediction results
 Output the *.seg file, which can be loaded to IGV viewer to visualize the results directly.  default: output.seg="FALSE".
 Users can change to:output.seg="TRUE".